 Some new leadership routines could be trying out a time management platform, creating a dashboard to track what’s important, setting an accountability flowchart and sticking to it, or just taking 30 minutes of the day to unwind and prepare for the next.

-Are there new employees being added to your organization?
+Are there new employees being onboarded at your company?
 The start of the year is a popular time for new coworkers to enter your Zoom room and meet you for the first time.
 Having certain individuals own parts of the onboarding process can keep them motivated to bring their best to each interaction with that new employee.

 This exchange can help spark new friendships and it is always good to know that your company continues to grow and bring in great people 󠅓💯.
 This can really empower veteran employee behavior as they are getting back into the swing of things.
 Showing your workers that you trust them to teach others can emphasize your commitment to their personal development and hone in leadership qualities.